The Healthy Homes Guarantee Act is a government policy that aims to increase the quality of rental homes in New Zealand.

 Landlords must stop up any unnecessary gaps or holes that cause noticeable draughts in walls, ceilings, windows, floors, and doors.
 Any unused chimneys or fireplaces must also be blocked.

-If you can’t, it’s likely that your rental property won’t meet the new regulations.
+If not, it’s likely that your rental property won’t meet the new regulations.
 In our experience, almost every property needs work done to become fully compliant.
 And even if you’ve been living in your property yourself, that doesn’t mean it is compliant.

 And if your property does need work to make it compliant, we can help you get it done quickly and efficiently with our network of trusted contractors.